-The following checklists can help you and your partner identify possible problems and talk them over.
-They will also help you get to know each other better.
+The following checklists can help you and your partner identify possible problems that can undermine the best relationship.
+They will also help you get to know each other better by talking about them.
 Ask yourself and each other the following questions.

 1. Addiction or excessive use of alcohol, drugs, etc.

 Whether the problem is alcohol, drugs, gambling, or anything else, it leads to behavior that makes a person unreliable and untrustworthy.
 It will inevitably prevent the addict from putting the partner’s needs first.
 Feeding the addiction will always come first, not the partner.

 - Does anyone in my partner’s family have a history of addiction?

 - Does my partner’s drinking/drug use/gambling make me uncomfortable?

 - Does he or she acknowledge that there is an addiction problem?

 - Is he or she now in treatment or seeking professional help to overcome this addiction?